equinor/gpa-main/README.md

 -> pull request (tests for client are automatically run on pull request)

 ### 2) Deploy to the environments
-Project automatically deployed from master and release branch
+Project is automatically deployed from master and release branch